cole-kralicek/project-2-ai-pantry-tracker/README.md

-# AI Pantry Tracker
+# Pantry Tracker

 This project is part of the 2024 Headstarter AI Summer Fellowship.
 It's an AI-powered Pantry Tracker built with Next.js, Tailwind CSS, Firebase, and Material UI.

 ## Project Overview

-AI Pantry Tracker helps users manage their kitchen inventory efficiently.
-Using artificial intelligence, it assists in tracking pantry items, suggesting recipes based on available ingredients, and optimizing grocery shopping.
+Pantry Tracker helps users manage their kitchen inventory efficiently.

 ## Features

-- AI-powered ingredient recognition
 - Real-time inventory tracking
-- Recipe suggestions based on available items
-- Smart shopping list generation
 - User-friendly interface with Material UI components

 ## Technologies Used